Carol Danvers: Marvel Cinematic Universe

-Brie Larson portrays Carol Danvers / Captain Marvel in media set in the Marvel Cinematic Universe (MCU).
-This version was originally a test pilot working under Dr. Wendy Lawson in 1989 before she was shot down by the Kree while piloting a plane with an experimental engine, which granted her her powers.
+Carol Danvers / Captain Marvel appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Brie Larson.
+This version was originally a test pilot working under Dr. Wendy Lawson in 1989 before she was shot down by a Kree squadron while piloting a plane with an experimental engine, which granted her her powers.
 For her first appearance in her live-action eponymous film (2019), her "Binary" powers take on a fiery appearance, which was influenced by a more scientifically accurate interpretation of her abilities compared to previous depictions along with influence from the anime series Dragon Ball Z, as well as other comic books and video games.
-Following Captain Marvel, Danvers subsequently appears in the live-action films Avengers: Endgame (2019) and Shang-Chi and the Legend of the Ten Rings (2021) along with the live-action Disney+ series Ms. Marvel.
-Larson will reprise her role in the live-action film The Marvels (2023).
+Following Captain Marvel, Danvers subsequently appears in the live-action films Avengers: Endgame (2019), Shang-Chi and the Legend of the Ten Rings (2021), and The Marvels (2023), along with the live-action Disney+ series Ms. Marvel.
 Additionally, alternate timeline versions of Danvers appear in the Disney+ animated series What If...?
 (2021), voiced by Alexandra Daniels.